hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/cloth_filter.rst

 Filter Type
    Operation that is going to be applied to the mesh.

-   Gravity
-      Applies gravity to the simulation.
+   :Gravity: Applies gravity to the simulation.
-   Inflate
-      Inflates the cloth.
+   :Inflate: Inflates the cloth.
-   Expand
-      Expands the cloth's dimensions.
+   :Expand: Expands the cloth's dimensions.
-   Pinch
-      Pinches the cloth to the point where the cursor was when the filter started.
+   :Pinch: Pinches the cloth to the point where the cursor was when the filter started.
-   Scale
+   :Scale:
       Scales the mesh as a :doc:`Soft Body </physics/soft_body/index>` using the distance to the origin of the object as scale.
       This creates filter produces folds in the surface.